 How to apply for a disabled facilities grant

 An occupational therapist, in conjunction with us, will make an assessment of your needs and recommend the adaptations required.

 We will give you a DFG application form.

-If you are visited by any of our officers or anyone from Cumbria County Council they will have appropriate identity cards which you should ask to see before letting them in.
+If you are visited by any of our officers from Westmorland and Furness Council they will have appropriate identity cards which you should ask to see before letting them in.